 How is prostate cancer treated?

 If you have early stage cancer, your healthcare provider may recommend that you have frequent tests and regular follow-up visits to watch for changes.
 The following treatments may be used alone or together depending on the type and stage of prostate cancer you have:

-- Hormone therapy: This medicine is used to decrease testosterone (male hormone) levels.
+- Hormone therapy is medicine used to decrease testosterone (male hormone) levels.

 - Radiation therapy is used to kill cancer cells with high-energy x-ray beams.
-You may receive radiation therapy from outside your body.
-You may also be treated with small beads or rods placed inside your prostate.
+You may receive radiation therapy from outside your body or from small beads or rods placed inside your prostate.